QuantiModo/QuantiModo-WordPress-Plugin/README.md

 The code for this page is located here: https://github.com/QuantiModo/QuantiModo-WordPress-Plugin/tree/develop/reference/connect-page

+### What still needs to be done for the Import Data shortcode to be complete
+- API requests should include Bearer access tokens from `wp_usermeta` table in the Authorization header of all API requests. - If user receives a "Not Authenticated" response from the API, the QuantiModo OAuth login dialog should popup or user should be redirected there and redirect back after logging in and authorizing access.
+- Refresh tokens should be obtained and stored when necessary
+- Code from WP custom template needs to be available for embed as a shortcode with options specified above

 ## Add a Measurement Button
 Shortcode - [qm_add_measurement]

-This would create a widget similar to the the QuantiModo Chrome extension that allows a user to submit a measurement.
+This would create an "Add a Measurement" button which produces a popup similar to the the QuantiModo Chrome extension that allows a user to submit a measurement.

 How to Record a Measurement